littleredshack/socketbi/README.md

 The server runs on nodeJS.
 Start it by running 'node app.js'.
 It can be configured with multiple datasources which can be SQL, NoSQL or even a bit of custom javascript.
 The idea then is that a client connects to the server over a socket and receives a list of available datasource names.
 Datasource names can either refer to something like a MySQL or Mongo database.
 The client can then specify a query to run against that datasource.
 Or a name in the list could refer to a prebuilt query on the server that is configured against a specific datasource.
 In this case the client just requests that datasource name and gets the data back.
 So lots of flexibility and control there.

-The idea behind the server is to provide an open data server that gives a customer one place to get all their data so client do not have to connect directly to lots of different data sources.
+The idea behind the server is to provide an open data server that gives a customer one place to get all their data.

 The socket api from the server can be accessed from any client - that's what sockets are good at.
 Obviously there is authentication and authorisation and I will set up the server to run on SSL.
 So you can go ahead and write your own or I can write others for mobile etc.